bmraubo/TicTacToe/README.md

 If the game has reached the end by win or draw, it exits gracefully, and tells the user that it is doing so.

+### Some Refactoring...

+The TicTacToe class was getting too big; it handles the player creation, the board, the win validation, and the game logic.
+Players may be a separate class, but it does very little but allow for identifiable objects that store the name and player type of the player and can be assigned with markers.

+- Restore UserInterface class <- should this also include drawing the board?
+Validating the move?
+Definitely asking for the move.
+- Get rid of markers from TicTacToe and give Player the marker attribute.
+- Revisit the player class.
+If we could change the way that players are added then modularity could be increased.
+Since the potential for different board sizes could be in the game, why not the potential for different number of players
+- Give markers colour assignments.
+If we add more players we will need more markers.